mighdoll/thimbleberry/README.md

 - Thimbleberry approaches some of the practical engineering problems that come up in writing WebGPU programs: modularization, debugging, testing, performance tracking, templating, resource cleanup, etc.

-- Thimbleberry also includes some sample shaders that might be useful for you: reduce, prefix scan, histogram equalization, etc.

 - A demo image processing app using Thimbleberry is available at [https://thimbleberry.dev](https://thimbleberry.dev).

 It’s early days in WebGPU land.